 To strengthen the voice of forest owners at global level, CEPF is a member of the International Family Forestry Alliance (IFFA), which communicates private forest owner’s views in the international policy arena and provides a global forum for exchange of experience, ideas and information across different continents.

 Furthermore, CEPF is a key partner and international stakeholder in today’s largest global forest certification scheme, the Programme for the Endorsement of Forest Certification (PEFC).
-PEFC is an international non-profit, non-governmental organization dedicated to promoting Sustainable Forest Management (SFM) through independent third-party certification, responding to the specific requirements of small- and family forest owners.
-CEPF is currently represented in the PEFC Board of Directors through Mrs Natalie Hufnagel-Jovy from Germany.
+PEFC is an international non-profit, non-governmental organisation dedicated to promoting Sustainable Forest Management (SFM) through independent third-party certification, responding to the specific requirements of small- and family forest owners.

 CEPF is also a member of IUCN, International Union for Conservation of Nature, which is the world’s largest global environmental network with more than 1 000 government and NGO member organisations, and almost 11 000 volunteer scientists in more than 160 countries.

-The CEPF Secretariat runs it operations in the European Forestry House, located at Place du Luxembourg in the heart of the EU quarters of Brussels.
+The CEPF Secretariat runs its operations in the European Forestry House, located at Place du Luxembourg in the heart of the EU quarters of Brussels.

-The Secretariat team is composed of international experts with diverse backgrounds relating to forestry and policy.
-The CEPF Secretary General leads the CEPF Secretariat team in Brussels.
+The Secretariat is composed of international experts with diverse backgrounds relating to forestry and policy.
+The CEPF Secretary General leads the CEPF Secretariat in Brussels.